opentext/appworks-spring-mvc-example-service/README.md

 Spring MVC framework and does not contain a web.xml file.
 The service makes use of the `servlet3service` app type (see app.properties) introduced in AppWorks 16.3.0.

-Please the following link for general information of AppWorks Services.
+Please see the following link for general information of AppWorks Services.

 https://developer.opentext.com/awd/resources/articles/15239948/developer+guide+opentext+appworks+16+service+development+kit.